yossing/distributed_grid_search/README.md

 The code is not dependant on any framework (it can easily be used with Theano or Tensorflow).

 # Installation instructions
-1. Install RabbitMQ onto the host machine following the instructions on: [https://www.rabbitmq.com/install-debian.html]
+1. Install RabbitMQ onto the host machine: https://www.rabbitmq.com/install-debian.html
+2. Setup RabbitMQ securely on the host machine, following the instructions [here](./RabbitMQ_secure_setup.md).
+3. Create a virtual environment with the following python packages:
+  - pika
+  - numpy
+  - scipy
+  - paramiko
+  - scp
+  optionally, if you would like to try the examples:
+  - theano
+  - lasagne
+4. Clone the git repository